Code-Institute-Submissions/Irish-Music-Vault/README.md

 6. Next I need to pass my enviornment variables to Heroku.
 This is necessary as these variables are stored within my env.py file which has been passed to my .gitignore file.
 This .gitignore file stops whatever files are marked inside it from being pushed to GitHub.
 The env.py file contains private information such as a password and thus should not be pushed to GitHub where it can be viewed publicly.
 So, clicking on settings in the horizontal menu near the top of the page and then clicking on the 'Reveal Config Vars' button within the Config Vars section I am now presented with a form in which to write the key, value pairs into, minus any quotation marks around these key, value pairs.
 7. Then, back within the 'Deploy' section of my Heroku profile, and within the 'Automatic Deploys' area, I click on the 'Enable Automatic Deploys' button.
 8. Once Heroku has finished retrieving information from my GitHub repository I am presented with a button with 'View' written on it.
 This allows me to open up the project in the server.
+9. When accessing the project from within Heroku thereafter I clicked on the 'open app' button on the top right of the screen.
+The url that appeared in the browser was then sharable as a link to the deployed project.

 # Credits
 ## Photos: